Katelyn Runck Shows Off Ample Cleavage And Killer Abs In Crop Top And Miniskirt

 Katelyn Runck is dazzling her 2.4 million Instagram followers with a sexy new snapshot.
-The fitness model showed off her impressive physique while rocking a skimpy matching two-piece ensemble which showcased her best assets.
-The North Dakota native uploaded the new post which contained two separate photos on December 18.
+The fitness model showed off her impressive physique while rocking a skimpy matching two-piece ensemble that showcased her best assets.
+The North Dakota native uploaded the new post, which contained two separate photos on December 18.

-Katelyn was showing off her killer body in a tie-front top which revealed an ample amount of cleavage.
+Katelyn was showing off her killer body in a tie-front top that revealed an ample amount of cleavage.
 The shirt tied at the center of her chest and had long strands of fabric that blew in the wind and landed mid-torso.
 The shirt was also long-sleeved with flares starting at the forearm.
-The fabric of the garb had a blue and turquoise print on it and looked very tropical.
+The fabric of the garb had a blue-and-turquoise print on it and looked very tropical.

 The deep plunging shirt matched her miniskirt perfectly with the same colorful print.
 The skirt’s hemline was super short, landing at her upper thigh.
-The waistband was also low, running just below her belly button.
+The waistband was also low, running just below her bellybutton.
 Katelyn’s toned tummy was on full display in the images, with her ab muscles looking ultra-defined.

 The Instagram star looked off to the side in one of the pics and stared into the camera for another.
 Katelyn had a serious look on her face, as her long brunette locks were swept to one side of her head.
 She wore her strands down and straight, with their ends landing below her bustline.